Mainframe-Archive/switchboard/guide/examples.md

 {% endhighlight %}

 ...and nothing else.
-This is because without adding an account to `switchboard` it doesn't know what to send your way.
+This is because without adding an account to Switchboard it doesn't know what to send your way.
 So close your client for the moment (`Ctrl + c`, upon which you'll see a closing message) and move on to the next section: adding an account.

 #### Adding/listening to an account

-The `switchboard` client protocol is currently a subset of [JMAP](http://jmap.io/), with data encoded in `UTF8 JSON`.
+The Switchboard client protocol is currently a subset of [JMAP](http://jmap.io/), with data encoded in `UTF8 JSON`.
 Clients can issue commands in the form `[["methodName", {options}]]`, using the `send` method.
 This example uses Switchboard's plain auth: